Local Link Building: 12 Ways To Grow Your Search Presence and Build Your Brand

 Sponsor Local Events

-If you’ve attended any local event, ever, you know they’re a great way to gain exposure for your business – while getting more involved in your local community.
+If you’ve ever attended any local event, you know they’re a great way to gain exposure for your business while also getting more involved in your local community.

 Just check out how dozens of brands are sponsoring the New York City Marathon – and picking up a strong backlink in the process: